RSMDC/material-components-web/packages/mdc-checkbox/README.md

 ### Disabled

-Note that `mdc-checkbox--disabled` is necessary on the root element of CSS-only checkboxes to prevent hover states from activating.
+Note that `-disabled` is necessary on the root element of CSS-only checkboxes to prevent hover states from activating.
 Checkboxes that use the JavaScript component do not need this class; a `disabled` attribute on the `<input>` element is sufficient.

 ```html
 <div class="mdc-checkbox -disabled">